Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Geometric cycles

 induced by the above map $j_H \colon X_H \hookrightarrow X_G$ for $G = \ag{G}(\R)$ and $H = \ag{H}(\R)$ is a closed embedding and its image is an orientable totally geodesic submanifold. \end{theorem}

 In the situation of the above theorem, we call the image of $j_{H|\Gamma'}$ in $\Gamma' \backslash X_G$ a \term{geometric cycle}.
 An effective strategy to show that the fundamental class of a geometric cycle is nontrivial in the homology of $\Gamma' \backslash X_G$ is to find another geometric cycle in $\Gamma' \backslash X_G$ such that their intersection product is nontrivial.
+We will do this in the next section.